messageformat/messageformat/cli/README.md

 # Command-line MessageFormat Compiler

-Parses and compiles the input JSON file(s) of MessageFormat strings into a JS module of corresponding hierarchical functions.
+Parses and compiles the input JSON and [.properties](https://en.wikipedia.org/wiki/.properties) file(s) of MessageFormat strings into a JS module of corresponding hierarchical functions.

 ## Installation